 With a focus on creating the indestructible, Casio began designing the first G-Shock watch in 1983.
 These watches are close to indestructible in adventures on land or water, with one even beating the Guinness World Record title for the heaviest vehicle to drive over a watch.

 But which G-Shock Casio watch is best for you?
 Read our guide to find out.

 - Guide to Selecting the Best Casio G-Shock Watch

 |Casio Sports Watch||GA 100-1A1 Military Series Watch||G Shock Resistant Black Resin||Master of G Stainless Steel||Casio G Shock Mudmaster|

 |Key Features||48.5 mm resin case with mineral dial window.
 Water resistance 200 m||LED light and afterglow.
 29 time zones.
 Water resistance 200 m||Discrete.
 Mineral dial window.
 Water resistance 200 m||‘Rangeman’

 Analog and digital display.
 Water resistance 200 m

 Casio Sport Watch

-This Casio Sport Watch is an incredible example of Casio’s shock resistant watches.
-It has a 48.5-millimeter resin case that has a mineral dial window to keep digital display safe.
+This Casio Sport Watch is an incredible example of Casio’s shock-resistant watches.
+It has a 48.5-millimeter resin case that has a mineral dial window to keep the digital display safe.
 The rectangular dial has an afterglow EL backlight.
 With a stopwatch, auto calendar, and more, this watch has many great features for an incredible price.
-Like most of the Casio watches, this one is water resistant up to 660-feet.
+Like most of the Casio watches, this one is water-resistant up to 660-feet.
 That allows for rugged wear on land as well as water.